It’s our city, our time.

 The steering committee is a diverse group of community members appointed by the City to serve as community advocates for the comprehensive plan, to provide guidance and direction regarding the plan process and substance and to serve as stewards of the plan once it is completed.

 Various stakeholder groups will convene to inform specific aspects of the plan.
 These groups include business leaders, neighborhood associations, real estate professionals and developers, education professionals, students, and young professionals.

 Input and feedback

 Widespread community participation is vital to Framework’s success.
 In-person community workshops and this website will offer various for the community to give input throughout the process.
-The first public events will be held Nov.
-27-28, 2018.
+The Forum on the Future was held in November 2018.
+A Framework Open House was held in November 2019.

 City staff will support and help coordinate the work of all other groups’ local knowledge and expertise.

 The mayor and council will monitor the Framework process and the resulting community plan, recognizing that success should be independent of the City’s elected leadership.